Notes on the Geography of South Korea: Three Districts in Central Seoul

 The dragon on the left came from the same warehouse that supplied the fine carpet in the central mosque.

-Inside, the faith is real, though the huge statues are new, from 2006.
+Inside, the faith is real, though the huge statues were installed in 2006.
 The exception is the small one in the distance.

 It can't be very old, either.
 The stylized position is the mudra called Bhumisparsa, the moment of enlightenment.